Bookmark: Tracking Santa Throughout New England and Beyond - NewsBreak

 Best Mountains to Learn to Ski as a Kid or an Adult in New England This Winter

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 New Hampshire, Maine, Massachusetts, and Vermont are loaded with excellent ski mountains.
-There is terrain for all types of ski levels here in New England, but not all skiers and snowboarders are compatible with the same mountains.
-What I mean is that some mountains are made for terrain park expertise,...
+There is terrain for all types of ski levels here in New England, but...

 Top 25 Over-the-Top Christmas Displays Across America Includes This Maine Classic

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-Each year, we see videos of homes with an extravagant Christmas light display think one of two things: “How did they do that??” and “Man, I’m glad I don’t live across the street.”
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-I've been watching The Price is Right for as long as I can remember and in all that time, I've never seen any trips to Maine or New Hampshire offered until recently.
-Here are two examples of trips offered that were kind of a bust for the winners.